Alcohol and Adderall | Mixing Alcohol and Adderall - Addiction

 • Users may experience a dampening of the stimulant effects that can lead to taking more

-• Individuals may not feel indicated and may continue drinking to the point of developing serious issues, such as alcohol poisoning or an overdose
+• Individuals may not feel indicated and may continue drinking to the point of developing severe issues, such as alcohol poisoning or an overdose

 Both Adderall and alcohol are highly addictive substances.
-When stopping use, withdrawal symptoms can occur.
-Individuals with moderate-to-severe alcohol withdrawal symptoms should seek medical assistance when choosing to quit since alcohol withdrawal can be dangerous and potentially life-threatening.
+Therefore, when stopping use, withdrawal symptoms can occur.
+Individuals with moderate-to-severe alcohol withdrawal symptoms should seek medical assistance when quitting since alcohol withdrawal can be dangerous and potentially life-threatening.
 Symptoms may include anxiousness, tiredness, irritability, depression, headaches, nightmares, decreased appetite, seizures, vomiting, pupil dilation, tremors, and a false pulse.

 Symptoms of Withdrawal from Adderall

 Adderall helps to boost the level of a brain chemical commonly referred to as dopamine, a key component, among other things, in raising alertness, attention, and focus.
-When the medication is no longer available or used, dopamine levels drop, and the body and brain need to adjust to the change.
+However, when the medication is no longer available or used, dopamine levels drop, and the body and brain must adjust to the change.
 This happens commonly among people who use it too often or take too much.

 Symptoms of withdrawal from Adderall can include: